 - Music: applicants must take Music A-level.

-- Natural Sciences: all applicants should take Maths A-level.
-Those intending to take subjects in their first years that are primarily drawn from the Physical Sciences should ideally take Physics and Further Maths A-levels, but may if necessary take Physics and either Biology or Chemistry as well as AS Further Maths.
-Those intending to study subjects in the first year that are primarily on the Biological Sciences side should ideally take two out of Chemistry, Biology and Physics, although applications from those with only one of these three are not discouraged.
+- Natural Sciences: all applicants should take Maths A-level (or equivalent).
+For candidates with a main interest in Physics or Chemistry, we strongly recommend A level Further Maths and two other sciences (including your main subject interest) as well as Maths.
+Physics students are advised to take the Mechanics modules in Further Mathematics.
+If Further Maths A level is not available at your school, Further Maths can be taken at AS level alongside A Level Maths.
+Those intending to study subjects in the first year that are primarily on the Biological Sciences side should ideally take two out of the Chemistry, Biology and Physics A levels, although applications from those with only one of these three are not discouraged.

-- Psychological & Behavioural Sciences: applicants must take Maths and Biology A-levels.
+- Psychological & Behavioural Sciences: applicants must take at least one out of Maths, Biology, Physics and Chemistry

 If you are unsure that your A-level combination is suitable, please consult the College’s Admissions Office.